Facts About Vitamin D and Rheumatoid Arthritis

 It’s been estimated that 70 percent of children and adults in the U.S. are vitamin D deficient.
 The cause of deficiency is a combination of not getting enough exposure to the sun and not having enough vitamin D in their diets.

 Medications can affect vitamin D absorption

 Hydroxychloroquine, or Plaquenil, and corticosteroids, which both can be prescribed for the treatment of rheumatoid arthritis, are among these.
-Even if you are taking one of these drugs, your doctor can adjust your vitamin D dose to correct the malabsorption.
+If you are taking one of these drugs, your doctor can adjust your vitamin D dose to correct any malabsorption.

 A blood test can determine your vitamin D level

 You can ask your doctor to give you a simple blood test called 25-hydroxy vitamin D test.
 It can tell you how deficient you might be in vitamin D.

 You can add vitamin D by changing your diet

 To increase your level of vitamin D through food, you should include more oily fish, such as salmon, mackerel, and tuna.
 Egg yolks and mushrooms also provide vitamin D. You also could also choose a cereal and milk fortified with vitamin D.

 15 minutes of sun exposure can make a difference